-Granted, there are situations where the wife has no choice – maybe the husband is out of work.
+Granted, there are situations where the wife has no choice – maybe the husband is out of work or has medical issues.
 I commend you women for your hard work, and I pray that your husband takes up the slack at home!
 Single mothers definitely need a supportive family to help them get by.

 We must also understand that striving to obtain “equality” between men and women is like saying apples and oranges are equal, the same.
 Men are different beings than women and the sooner we acknowledge that, the easier life with them becomes.
 They just don’t get it (our craziness and our roles) and we have to acknowledge, to ourselves, that they don’t get it.
 We also have to accept their differences instead of trying to mold them into a clone of ourselves who’ll take care of the children and houses as well as we do.

 Please join me next week as I discuss some ideas of how to get men to "get it".
 If you have succeeded in overcoming this large hurdle in your marriage, please leave a comment or email me to share your thoughts.
 I’d love to hear how other women have successfully dealt with this. email@example.com.
 Thank you!